 About the Biennale Of Sydney

-Here at the MCA artworks will be presented across two floors, drawing on the elements of air and water, as well as the realms of the imaginative and the surreal.
+At the MCA artworks by over 20 artists will be presented across two floors, drawing on the elements of air and water, as well as the realms of the imaginative and the surreal.

 Elsewhere at the MCA, the Biennale will also feature the work of acclaimed Scottish artist Douglas Gordon, the first video artist to win the Turner Prize, and influential American artist Roni Horn.
 Gordon will present a large-scale, mixed media installation featuring the haunting voice of singer Rufus Wainwright.
 The dramatic installation, Phantom (2011), takes the audience on a rapturous journey.
 Darkness and light, tragedy, and salvation through redemptive love are the ideas and emotions encountered here.

 On Level 3, Horn will present Ten Liquid Incidents (2010–12), an installation of ten solid-cast glass sculptures which engages with ideas of materiality, mutability and perception.
 The meditative work draws on the artist’s ongoing investigation of the weather and landscape, in particular her personal relationship to Iceland.